Alsace–Lorraine: Annexation to the French Republic

-In this chaotic situation, Alsace–Lorraine's state parliament proclaimed itself the supreme authority of the land with the name of Nationalrat, the Strasbourg Soviet proclaimed the foundation of a Republic of Alsace–Lorraine, and Jacques Peirotes, the SPD Reichstag representative for Colmar, announced the establishment of French rule, urging Paris to send troops quickly.
+In this chaotic situation, the Alsace–Lorraine's state parliament proclaimed itself the supreme authority of the land with the name of Nationalrat, the Strasbourg Soviet proclaimed the Alsace-Lorraine Soviet Republic, however Jacques Peirotes, the SPD Reichstag representative for Colmar, announced the establishment of French rule, urging Paris to send troops quickly.

-The soviet councils disbanded themselves with the departure of the German troops between 11 and 17 November.
-The arrival of the French Army stabilized the situation: French troops put the region under military occupation and entered Strasbourg on 5 November.
-The Nationalrat proclaimed the annexation of Alsace to France on 5 December, but the action was not internationally recognized until the Treaty of Versailles was concluded in 1919.
+The soviet councils disbanded themselves with the departure of the German troops between 16 and 20 November.
+The arrival of the French Army stabilized the situation: French troops put the region under military occupation and entered Strasbourg on 22 November.
+The Nationalrat proclaimed the annexation of Alsace to France on 5 December.
+The Soviet Republic came to an end, but the annexation was not internationally recognized until the Treaty of Versailles was concluded in 1919.

 France divided Alsace–Lorraine into the départements of Haut-Rhin, Bas-Rhin, and Moselle, the same political structure as before the annexation and as created by the French Revolution, but with slightly different limits.
 Even today, laws in the three regions are somewhat different from the rest of France.
 The specific provisions in force are known as the local law in Alsace–Moselle.

 The département Meurthe-et-Moselle was maintained even after France recovered Alsace–Lorraine in 1919.
 The area of Belfort became a special status area and was not reintegrated into Haut-Rhin in 1919, but instead was made a full status département in 1922 under the name Territoire-de-Belfort.
 (Note: As an artifact of its prior alignment, the name of Belfort is still seen on the Colmar prefecture building is a sous-prefecture remnant.)

 The French government immediately started a Francization campaign that included the forced deportation of all Germans who had settled in the area after 1870.
 For that purpose, the population was divided in four categories: A (French citizens before 1870), B (their descendants), C (citizens of Allied or neutral states), and D (enemy aliens—Germans).
 By July 1921, 111,915 people categorized as "D" were expelled to Germany.
 All place names were gallicized (e.g., Strassburg → Strasbourg, Mülhausen → Mulhouse, Schlettstadt → Sélestat, etc.).